ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/terms.md

 ### Event-Driven Architecture (EDA)

-This pattern emphasizes the production, detection, consumption of, and reaction to events.
+This pattern emphasizes the production, detection, consumption of events to trigger communication and behavior within a system, and asynchronous reaction to events as they occur.

 ### Command Query Responsibility Segregation (CQRS)

-This pattern separates the models for reading and writing data.
+*Command and Query Responsibility Segregation (CQRS)* is a design pattern that separates the responsibilities of reading data (queries) and writing data (commands) into distinct models.
+This separation allows for optimized, scalable, and independently evolving read and write operations.

 ### Clean Architecture

-This pattern proposes a way to organize code such that it encapsulates the business logic but keeps it separate from the interfaces through which the application is exposed to users or other systems.
+The *Clean Architecture* pattern organizes software systems into layers with clear separation of concerns, placing business logic at the center and keeping it independent of frameworks, UI, and external systems.